Appenninica MTB Stage Race 2021 Rules and Regulations

 The prologue and any possible time trial (in editions that include it) are regulated by this article.
 For anything not mentioned here, all rules described in the other articles apply.

-The start takes place team by team- this is not a mass start – with one team setting off every two minutes.
+The start takes place rider by rider – this is not a mass start – with one rider setting off every 30 seconds.

 The start time will be displayed in the race office and announced in any other additional way the organizers will consider useful and necessary.

-Time results after the prologue will be used to determine the distribution of riders in the start pens on stage 1.
+Time results after the prologue will be used to determine the distribution of riders in the start grids on stage 1.

-Time results after prologue and at time trial will be added to every team’s overall timing and used for general and category rankings, as it happens for any other stage of the competition.
+Time results after prologue and at time trial will be added to every participant’s overall timing and used for general and category rankings, as it happens for any other stage of the competition.

-All teams that are not ready when called by the race officer into the start line, will not be able to set off and their time will equal that of the last-classified team plus a 10-minute penalty.
+Riders that are not ready into the start line when called by the race officer, will not be able to set off and their time will equal that of the last-classified team plus a 10-minute penalty.

 Race marking and Navigation

-The race course may be marked – at the discretion of the organizers – with waterbased spray paint, barrier tape, fixed signs with arrows.
+The race course may be marked – at the discretion of the organizers – by arrows and signs other than with signage tape.

-In case of discrepancy, signage along the race course will have priority over the indications provided by the GPS track.
+In case of discrepancy, the GPS tracks will have priority over the indications provided by arrows.

 Volunteers, event staff or municipal police officers may oversee some crossroads.